godteri/Taiko-Encryption-Tool/README.md

 4. [.NET Core 3.1 Runtime (x86)](https://dotnet.microsoft.com/en-us/download/dotnet/3.1/runtime)
 5. [A good text editor](https://notepad-plus-plus.org/downloads/)
 6. Some shitty program that i made
+7. Access to the taiko no tatsujin folder

 ## Steps:
-1. In the xbox app make sure that mods are enabled, then click on go to modification folder
+1. Locate your Taiko No Tatsujin installation folder and open it

 2. Then go into the Taiko no Tatsujin_Data folder, and then the streamingassets folder

 3. the fumen folder contains charts, the sound folder contains music for the chart and the readassets contains the information about the song

-4. Make a new folder in the fumen folder and name it a short word Remember this name cause you will be using it throughout this tutorial I'll be referring to it as (id)
+4. Make a new folder in the fumen folder and name it a short word ex. "custom1"
+**Remember this name cause you will be using it throughout this tutorial**

 5. You're gonna wanna grab three files from the readassets folder (Musicinfo.bin, Songinfo.bin and newwordlist.bin)